An often asked question is “Do I Need SSL?”.

 When you use a self-signed certificate, you are saying to your customers “trust me – I am who I say I am.”
 When you use a certificate signed by a CA, you are saying, “Trust me – the CA agrees I am who I say I am.”

-Not recognized by Browsers and therefore will throw “Warning” signs.
+May not be recognized by Browsers and therefore maythrow “Warning” signs.

 - Domain Validation (DV) SSL Certificates: